prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-customization-controls.md

 Prebid SDK provides an API way to customize its behaviour.

-> NOTE: In the nearest future the Server Side Configuration will be supported as well.
+> NOTE: Planned future enhancements will support Server Side Configuration.
 Follow this [feature request](https://github.com/prebid/prebid-server/issues/2186) for the details.

 * TOC
 {:toc}